CumulusNetworks/docs/content/cumulus-linux-42/Installation-Management/Installing-a-New-Cumulus-Linux-Image.md

 ### Execute a ZTP Script

-To run a ZTP script that contains commands to execute after Cumulus Linux boots for the first time, use the `--ztp <filename>` option.
+To run a ZTP script that contains commands to execute after Cumulus Linux boots for the first time after installation, use the `--ztp <filename>` option.
 For example, to run a ZTP script called `initial-conf.ztp`:

 ```
 ONIE:/ # ./cumulus-linux-4.2.0-bcm-amd64.bin --ztp initial-conf.ztp
 ```

-The ZTP script must contain the `CUMULUS-AUTOPROVISIONING` string near the beginning of the file and must reside on ONIE filesystem.
+The ZTP script must contain the `CUMULUS-AUTOPROVISIONING` string near the beginning of the file and must reside on the ONIE filesystem.
 Refer to {{<link url="Zero-Touch-Provisioning-ZTP" text="Zero Touch Provisioning - ZTP">}}.

-If you use the `--ztp option` together with any of the other command line options, the ZTP script takes precedence and the other command line options are ignored.
+If you use the `--ztp` option together with any of the other command line options, the ZTP script takes precedence and the other command line options are ignored.

-## Modify the Installation Image (Advanced)
+## Edit the Cumulus Linux Image (Advanced)

 The Cumulus Linux installation image file contains a BASH script that includes a set of variables.
-You can modify these variables so that you can install a fully-configured system with a single image file.
+You can set these variables so that you can install a fully-configured system with a single image file.

 {{< expand "To modify the image"  >}}

 ### Example Image File

-This is an example of the BASH script in the image file that contains the variables you can modify:
+This is an example of the BASH script in the image file that contains variables you can set:

 ```
 #!/bin/sh